MateuszSnamina/bfpt/README.md

 The project provides codebase for the `bfpt` solver components libraries as well as codebase of applications that integrates the solver soluton for real physical problem analysis.

-The solver is conceived to be general and easily extensible so to encore further experimenting.
+The solver is conceived to be general and easily extensible so to encourage further experimenting.
 The project tries to achieve the objectives by involving easy to play modern C++ with balanced static and dynamic polymorphism, limited usage of external libraries focusing only on battle-tested ones: `boost C++` libraries for general purposes and `Armadillo`, `LAPACK`, `ARPACK`, `BLAS` libraries stack for linear algebra.

 ## What it is not